Replicable-MARL/MARLlib/docs/source/algorithm/ppo_family.rst

 .. admonition:: Quick Facts

-    - Multi-agent proximal policy optimization (MAPPO) is one of the centralized extensions of :ref:`IPPO`.
+    - Heterogeneous-Agent Proximal Policy Optimisation (HAPPO) algorithm is one of the centralized extensions of :ref:`IPPO`.
-    - Agent architecture of MAPPO consists of two modules: policy network and critic network.
+    - Agent architecture of HAPPO consists of three modules: policy network and critic network, sequential updating.
-    - MAPPO outperforms other MARL algorithms in most multi-agent tasks, especially when agents are homogeneous.
+    - HAPPO outperforms other MARL algorithms in most multi-agent tasks, especially when agents are heterogeneous.
-    - MAPPO is proposed to solve cooperative tasks but is still applicable to collaborative, competitive, and mixed tasks.
+    - HAPPO is proposed to solve cooperative, collaborative, competitive, and mixed tasks.

 Preliminary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^